Configure Spring Security to use SecurityFilterChain and Spring Security Lambda DSL

 I will declare the following:

-As you can see, I use another method of the HttpSecurity class to configure the permission to access to the application’s request URLs, the authorizeHttpRequests() method.
-There is another overloading of this method that takes no parameters to apply the default configurations that Spring Security provides.
+As you can see, I use another method of the HttpSecurity class to configure the permission to access the application’s request URLs, the authorizeHttpRequests() method.
+There is another overloading of this method that takes no parameters to apply the default configurations that Spring Security provides, but now it has been deprecated!

 The parameter of the authorizeHttpRequests() method in this example is the Customizer interface defined with a generic type so that we can configure this authorization part to our liking.

-Customizer interface is a Functional Interface and so we can use Java Lambda Expression to write code for this method.
-Spring calls this writing is Lambda DSL.
+The Customizer interface is a Functional Interface, so we can use Java Lambda Expression to write code for this method.
+Spring calls this writing as Lambda DSL.
 In short, Spring supports Lambda DSL to make our code easier to read, we don’t need to use and() method to configure different parts of Spring Security anymore.

 The type of the Customizer interface for this authorization is the AuthorizationManagerRequestMatcherRegistry class that defines the request URL information and which roles are allowed to access.